grafana/loki/docs/design-documents/2020-03-logql-fields.md

 rate({job="prod/query-frontend"} | logfmt level [1m])
 ```

-This will automatically add the level fields as part of the stream labels for each stream.
+This will automatically add the level fields as part of the stream for each stream.
 Again you should be mindful about which fields you select as this will increase the amount of stream returned.

 Fields can also be used during dimension aggregation like stream labels: